Trustworthy Representation Learning via Information Funnels and Bottlenecks: Results

+The SSL results (Figure~\ref{fig:ssl-representation-dutch} and Figures \ref{fig:ssl-representation-adult} to \ref{fig:ssl-representation-compas}) indicate that the CPFSI is capable of improving the learning efficiency for invariant representation learning with just a few labels per class.
+Compared to the semi-supervised VFAE, CPFSI not only achieves comparable target accuracy, but also reduces discrimination and leakage about the sensitive attribute.
+For example, on the Dutch dataset (Figure~\ref{fig:ssl-representation-dutch}), a few labels enhance target accuracy while keeping discrimination low.

-We conjecture that reason the main reason VFAE achieves higher leakages comes from modeling the variational posterior $\q{z_1|x,s}$.
-In dealing with this issue, the authors introduced a MMD term in the objective to encourage an invariant marginal posterior $\p{z_1|s}$.
+The VFAE exhibited substantially higher adversarial accuracy (lower privacy) for the remaining datasets.
+Furthermore, CPFSI is simpler to implement and train than the hierarchical (semi-supervised) VFAE.
+Regarding the remaining datasets, we observe that both discrimination and target accuracy results are comparable, but the information leakage is substantially higher for the VFAE. \citet[Section 2.2]{louizos2015variational} lead us to conjecture that the VFAE's higher leakages come from encoding $\z_1$ from $\x$ and $\s$ in the variational posterior $\q{z_\text{1}|x,s}$.
+To mitigate this issue, the authors introduced a MMD term in the objective to encourage an invariant marginal posterior $\p{z_\text{1}|s}$.
 We did not observe an added benefit in adding a MMD penalty to the CPFSI Lagrangian.
-Also, we do not encounter a practical benefit on the added complexity of the VFAE's hierarchical model.
+Furthermore, we did not encounter a practical benefit on the added complexity of the VFAE's hierarchical model, and the CPFSI is simpler to implement and train.

-\subsubsection{Fair Classification using the Predictive Posterior}
+\subsection{Fair Classification using the Predictive Posterior}

-Figure~\ref{fig:ssl-predictor:adult} illustrates how with just a few labels per class, it is possible to learn a fair classifier with CPFSI.
-For the Adult dataset (top row) we see that the VFAE can not learn a useful classifier for different $\beta$.
-Other experiments also verified this without intervening in $s$.
-Conversely, CPFSI converges to fully-supervised performance with increasing the number of labels per class.
-For the Dutch dataset (bottom row) the VFAE exhibits lower discrimination at the expense of lower accuracy, in comparison to CPFSI that achieves superior predictive performance overall.
-For each dataset, we used the best $s$ intervention according to Section~\ref{sec:results:classifier}.
-Further results can be found in the supplementary material.